Sossus Dune Lodge is the only lodge inside the Namib Naukluft NP...

 Ideal length of stay: 2–3 nights

 Directions: Sossus Dune Lodge is about five hours' drive from Windhoek.

 Accessible by: Self-drive or Fly-and-Transfer

 Owner: Namibia Wildlife Resorts

 Food quality: Breakfast is a fairly simple buffet, with cereal, yoghurt, fruit, bread, muffins and cold meats, jam and cheese.
 A hot option is available.
 If or those on a guided morning trip to Sossusvlei, tea, coffee and muffins are served before departing and then a small buffet is provided at the dunes.
 A breakfast box is also available for those exploring the dunes on their own.

 Dinner is a set three-course menu with two choices of main course.
-While we didn’t stay overnight on our last visit, on a previous occasion we were served tomato soup, chicken with couscous, and a lemon cheesecake.
-The food was good.
+While we didn't stay overnight on our last visit, on a previous occasion we were served tomato soup, chicken with couscous, and a lemon cheesecake.
+The food on that occasion was good.

 Dining style: Individual Tables

 Drinks included: No drinks are included.